jacknayem/MachineLearning/README.md

 0.206232
 0.201472
 ```
 Here is the cost function to calculate error rate.
+X and y go as a parameter.
+And m is the length of our data.
 ![](https://github.com/jacknayem/MachineLearning/blob/Logistic-Regression/images/CostFunction.PNG)
-CostFunction.m
+**_CostFunction.m_**
 ```
 function [J,grad] = CostFunction(X,y,theta,m)
 J = 0;